lizardfs/documentation/source/adminguide/advanced_configuration.rst

    PERSONALITY = ha-cluster-managed
    ADMIN_PASSWORD = your-lizardfs-password
-   MASTER_HOST = the floating ip so that the participating hosts know where to sync the metadatabase from
+   MASTER_HOST = the floating ip so that the participating hosts know where to sync the meta database from

-For a fresh installation, execute the standard steps for the lizardfs-master (creating mfsexports file, empty metadata file etc.).
+For a fresh installation, execute the standard steps for the lizardfs-master (creating mfsexports file, empty meta data file etc.).
 Do not start the lizardfs-master daemon yet.

 Fill the lizardfs-uraft config file (/etc/mfs/lizardfs-uraft.cfg).
 Configurable